grezniczek/redcap_survey_auth/README.md

   - _Successful attempts:_ Log entries will be produced for successful logins.
   - _All:_ Log entries will be produced for both types of events.

-- **Debug Mode:** When enabled, some additional information that may help troubleshooting will be printed to the Web-browser's console.

 - **API Token:** An API token of a user who can create new records.
-This is required, because the module needs to create a new record (and set data for any of the mappings defined in the action tag - see below) in order to be able to forward the survey user to the actual survey after authentication.
+This is required for advanced functionality of the module, where data about the user can be entered into the record (as set by the mapping in the action tag - see below).
+If no token is provided, then such data cannot be captured and any mappings that may be specified in the action tag are ignored.

 - **Text displayed above username/password fields:** Optionally enter some prompt that is displayed to the survey user.